-The special purpose financial statements of Lincoln-Marti Charter School, Inc. (Charter High School of the Americas) as of June 30, 2014, were audited by other auditors whose report dated August 28, 2014, expressed an unmodified opinion on those statements.
+The special purpose financial statements of Lincoln-Marti Charter School, Inc. (International Campus) as of June 30, 2014, were audited by other auditors whose report dated August 28, 2014, expressed an unmodified opinion on those statements.

 Other Reporting Required by Government Auditing Standards